What is Clonazepam?

 There are many variables that affect how long clonazepam will stay within the body.
 These variables are age, weight, body mass, and metabolism to name a few.
 Klonopin has been reported to take six to nine days to leave the body.
 Other reports have shown the drug may be detected in drug tests after two weeks.
 For others, Clonazepam can leave the body in less time.

+Many ask will Clonazepam show up on a drug test.
 Because of these many variables, it’s difficult to determine exactly how long the substance will stay in the body.
 Even more difficult is to determine whether this drug will appear on a drug test or not.

 Will Clonazepam Appear on a Drug Test?